Andreev qubit readout from dynamic interference supercurrent

-In this work, we show that Andreev qubits formed in a quantum-dot Josephson junction [Fig.~\ref{FIGSTORY}(a)] can be used to overcome the shortcomings and overhead of nondemolition measurement protocols.
-Our proposal benefits from an Andreev qubit carrying an intrinsic macroscopic supercurrent that is a unique fingerprint of its encoded quantum information.
-Remarkably, we explicitly show how an ordinary supercurrent measurement can probe an Andreev qubit -- nondestructively and \textit{without} collapsing its quantum state.
-More specifically, by time evolving the system exactly, we find that the supercurrent of an arbitrary superposition state $\vert X\rangle =\cos(\theta/2)\vert 0 \rangle + \sin(\theta/2)e^{i\vartheta}\vert 1\rangle$ [see the two angles $\theta$ and $\vartheta$ in Fig.~\ref{FIGSTORY}(b)] has both static [Eq.~\eqref{averagedsupercurrent}] and dynamic [Eq.~\eqref{fvaakfvk}] contributions.
-The static part, calculated from the time average of the total supercurrent, determines the azimuthal angle $\theta$, while the dynamic part, originating from the quantum interference between many-body eigenstates and exhibiting an oscillatory pattern analogous to the usual alternating-current Josephson effect, specifies the polar angle $\vartheta$ [Fig.~\ref{FIGSTORY}(c) and Fig.~\ref{WSC}(a)].
-We simulate the detrimental effects of experimental non-idealities in the current measurements and verify that our readout protocol has fidelities within the threshold for quantum error correction [Fig.~\ref{WSC}(b)].
-Our nondestructive Andreev qubit readout eliminates the qubit state collapse -- a crucial feature of quantum measurement -- and obviates the extensive ancilla overhead (preparation, information transfer, measurements, etc), thus surpassing state-of-the-art quantum nondemolition measurements.
+In this work, we show that Andreev qubits formed in a quantum-dot Josephson junction [Fig.~\ref{FIGSTORY}(a)] can be used to overcome the shortcomings and overhead of QND readout.
+Our proposal benefits from an Andreev qubit originating a macroscopic quantum effect, namely, an intrinsic alternating supercurrent --similar to the AC Josephson effect but without any external voltage-- that is a unique fingerprint of its encoded quantum information.
+Our envisioned Andreev qubit readout is enabled by an \textit{indirect} quantum measurement of the pickup-coil flux state of a superconducting quantum interference device (SQUID) magnetometer (Fig.~\ref{WSCar}) coupled to the Andreev qubit.
+It (i) arbitrarily approaches the nondestructive limit -- an inevitable shortcoming of \textit{direct} projective (von Neumann) quantum measurements on the qubit itself -- and (ii) obviates the extensive ancilla overhead (preparation, information transfer, measurements, etc), ubiquitous in state-of-the-art QND measurements.
+We also simulate the detrimental effects of experimental non-idealities in the current measurements, e.g., the inductive (random) back action of the small probing pickup coil on the Andreev qubit, and verify that our readout protocol has fidelities within the threshold for quantum error correction [Fig.~\ref{WSC}(b)].